 Causes of dark moles on the body

-To begin with, we hasten to reassure you: a black nevus is very often a benign skin neoplasm, it can fall off on its own, and does not pose a threat to life and health.
+First, we hasten to reassure you: a black nevus is very often a benign skin growth, can fall off on its own, and does not pose a threat to life and health.
 However, the appearance of moles on the body also needs to be carefully understood.
-Why can darkened neoplasms appear?
+Why might darkened growths appear?

-• Oncologists noted an increase in the number of oncological diseases.
-Experts say that natural conditions, or rather, cataclysms, are to blame.
+• Oncologists have noted an increase in the number of cancer diseases.
+Experts say that natural conditions, or rather cataclysms, are to blame.
 That is, the ozone layer decreases and ultraviolet radiation increases.
-No wonder it recommends hiding neoplasms on the body from direct exposure to the sun.
-However, you should not go too far with this, because oxygen must also be supplied to the mole.
+It is not for nothing that he recommends hiding tumors on the body from direct exposure to the sun.
+However, you shouldn’t overdo it, because the mole should also receive oxygen.

-• Problems can appear due to both light and black moles.
-Few people know that the color is determined by the number of melanoma cells inside.
+• Problems can arise from both light and black moles.
+Few people know that the color is determined by the number of melanoma cells located inside.
 The more cells there are, the darker the nevus will be.
-Its color can range from brown to black.
-Such coloring does not always mean the risk of cancer.
+Its color can range from brown to extremely black.
+This color does not always mean a risk of cancer.

-• A surge in hormones leads to changes in the body.
-Hormones affect the skin also rapidly.
+• A surge of hormones leads to changes in the body.
+Hormones also affect the skin rapidly.
 Therefore, we very often observe dark moles during puberty or during pregnancy, menopause, etc.

 • Damage to a mole by external factors entails consequences.
 Try to avoid pressure and excessive rubbing of the skin.

-It is important to note that only a qualified specialist should be engaged in determining the reason why a black mole appeared.
-Doing it yourself is not worth it, because the consequences can be detrimental to your health.
+It is important to note that only a qualified specialist should determine the reason why a black mole appears.
+You should not do this yourself, because the consequences can be disastrous for your health.

-You have seen that not all dark moles are considered dangerous.
-The appearance of neoplasms occurs throughout life due to the constant change in the structure of the skin.
+You are convinced that not all dark moles are considered dangerous.
+The appearance of neoplasms occurs throughout life due to constant changes in the structure of the skin.

-But there are also nevi that are dangerous, do not have the ability to fall off and must be immediately eliminated so that there is no transformation into melanoma.
+But there are also nevi that are dangerous, do not have the ability to fall off and must be immediately eliminated so that they do not transform into melanoma.

 Hormones play an important role in the development of moles